apache/metron/metron-deployment/packaging/docker/ansible-docker/README.md

 2. run build commands, for example:
   - build metron without tests : `mvn clean package -DskipTests`
   - build metron and build the rpms as well : `mvn clean install && cd metron-deployment && mvn package -P build-rpms`

+If you wish to use this build with a vagrant instance, then after building with rpms as above, modify your usual vagrant up command to skip the build role, as so:

+`vagrant --ansible-skip-tags="build" up`

 ## Using the Container for deployment